-- a.
-An umpire may suspend play when, in his judgment, conditions justify such action. - b.
-Play shall be suspended whenever the plate umpire leaves his position to brush the plate, or to perform other duties not directly connected with the calling of plays. - c.
-The umpire shall suspend play whenever a batter, or pitcher, steps out of position for a legitimate reason. - d.
-An umpire shall not call "TIME", after pitcher has started the windup. - e.
-An umpire shall not call "TIME", while any play is in progress. - f.
-In case of injury, except in the umpires' judgment with a serious injury (which may put the player in danger), "TIME" shall not be called until all plays in progress have been completed, or runners have been held at their base. - Effect Sec.
-8f: In the case of injury, when time is called, the ball is dead and runner(s) may be awarded a base or bases that they would have made, in the umpire's judgment, had the injury not occurred - g.
-Umpires shall not suspend play at the request of players, coaches or managers, until all action in progress by either team has been completed. - h.
-When, in the opinion of an umpire, all immediate play is apparently completed, "TIME" should be called.
+- 13.8.1 An umpire may suspend play when, in his judgment, conditions justify such action. - 13.8.2 Play shall be suspended whenever the plate umpire leaves his position to brush the plate, or to perform other duties not directly connected with the calling of plays. - 13.8.3 The umpire shall suspend play whenever a batter, or pitcher, steps out of position for a legitimate reason. - 13.8.4 An umpire shall not call "TIME", after pitcher has started the windup. - 13.8.5 An umpire shall not call "TIME", while any play is in progress. - 13.8.6 In case of injury, except in the umpires' judgment with a serious injury (which may put the player in danger), "TIME" shall not be called until all plays in progress have been completed, or runners have been held at their base.

-9. Violations and Penalties
+Effect - Sec.
+13.8.6: In the case of injury, when time is called, the ball is dead and runner(s) may be awarded a base or bases that they would have made, in the umpire's judgment, had the injury not occurred

-- a.
-Players, coaches, or managers shall not make disparaging, or insulting, remarks to, or about, opposing players, officials, or spectators, or commit other acts that could be considered unsportsmanlike conduct. - b.
-The penalty for violations by a player is either prompt REMOVAL, or EJECTION, of the offender from the game. - The penalty for violations by a manager, coach or other team official shall be - 1.
-For a first offense, the offender may be warned. - 2.
-For a second offense, or if a first offense is considered serious enough by the umpire, the offender is EJECTED.
+- 13.8.7 Umpires shall not suspend play at the request of players, coaches or managers, until all action in progress by either team has been completed. - 13.8.8 When, in the opinion of an umpire, all immediate play is apparently completed, "TIME" should be called.

-Note: In the event the Head Coach is ejected from a game, he shall submit to the umpire the name of the person who is to assume the Head Coach duties for the remainder of the game remain in the dugout if there is no team representative or delegate to escort them away from the grounds.
-If they remain in the dugout and participate in any way, the result is the forfeiture of the game.
+13.9 Violations and Penalties

-- d.
-A player REMOVED from the game may sit on the bench but shall not participate further in the game except as a coach. - e.
-An adult athlete, manager, coach, or other team official EJECTED from the game, shall go directly to the dressing room for the remainder of the game, or leave the grounds.
-NOTE: An athlete or minor partner may f.
-Failure of a person so REMOVED, or EJECTED, to leave the game immediately, will warrant a forfeiture of the game.
+- 13.9.1 Players, coaches, or managers shall not make disparaging, or insulting, remarks to, or about, opposing players, officials, or spectators, or commit other acts that could be considered unsportsmanlike conduct. - 13.9.2 The penalty for violations by a player is either prompt REMOVAL, or EJECTION, of the offender from the game. - 13.9.3 The penalty for violations by a manager, coach or other team official shall be 13.9.3.1 For a first offense, the offender may be warned. - 13.9.3.2 For a second offense, or if a first offense is considered serious enough by the umpire, the offender is EJECTED. - 13.9.4 Note: In the event the Head Coach is ejected from a game, he shall submit to the umpire the name of the person who is to assume the Head Coach duties for the remainder of the game - 13.9.5 A player REMOVED from the game may sit on the bench but shall not participate further in the game except as a coach. - 13.9.6 An adult athlete, manager, coach, or other team official EJECTED from the game, shall go directly to the dressing room for the remainder of the game, or leave the grounds.
+NOTE: An athlete or minor partner may remain in the dugout if there is no team representative or delegate to escort them away from the grounds.
+If they remain in the dugout and participate in any way, the result is the forfeiture of the game. - 13.9.7 Failure of a person so REMOVED, or EJECTED, to leave the game immediately, will warrant a forfeiture of the game.

-SECTION M-COACHES, PLAYERS, & SUBSTITUES
+14. COACHES, PLAYERS, & SUBSTITUTES

-1. Coaches
+14.1 Coaches